December Self Care: 20 Ideas to Calm the Hustle and Bustle

 6. Journal for your mental health

 This December self-care idea is a game-changer for me.
 Ever since I incorporated journaling into my regular routine, it’s made such a difference in my mental health.
-Thinking long and hard about my negative thoughts, my triggers, and the things I struggle with on a day-to-day basis is immensely useful.

 7. Lean on your support system

 Taking on stress all by yourself can make you feel very alone.
 Sometimes, we really need to lean on our loved ones and accept their support.
-If you’re feeling overwhelmed, overworked, and super stressed out, it really helps to share your feelings with a trusted friend or family member.

 RELATED: 31 December Affirmations to Lift Your Holiday Spirits